DamMroz/Angle/README.md

 # What to cite
 Please cite this repository: Damian Mroz, Janine George,& Richard Dronskowski.
 (2019, April 08).
 Angle (Version 1.0).
 If used, please also cite [VASP](https://www.vasp.at/) and [Phonopy](https://github.com/atztogo/phonopy).
 In addition to this, you should cite [MolecularToolbox](https://github.com/JaGeo/MolecularToolbox) if used.
-Please follow the citation guidelines on the this repository.
+Please follow the citation guidelines on this repository.

 # Installation
 You will need to export the python path of the folder including the "Angle.py" file or copy it to the folder where you run the script.
 Furthermore, you will need `numpy` and `math`.